Skip to content

 Verification

-After configuring file protection, verify it works:
+After configuring file protection, verify that it works:

 If the agent reports the actual value, your protection is not working — tighten the permissions.deny rules or add a hook.

-• permissions.deny enforcement failures: Reported bugs mean deny rules may be silently ignored, creating false confidence that protection is active when it is not.
+• permissions.deny enforcement failures: reported bugs mean deny rules may be silently ignored, creating false confidence that protection is active when it is not.
 Always verify with the test in the Verification section.

 Key Takeaways